 Adjust display on Intel Graphics

-- Type Intel in the search bar and click on the Intel Graphic Control Panel option.
+- Type Intel in the search bar and click on the Intel Graphics Command Center option.

-- In the Intel Graphics Control Panel, click on click on Display (bottom left).
+- In the Intel Graphics Command Center, click on click on Display (left pane).

 - Click the General Settings tab.

 - Under Value click the drop-down menu and select the display resolution of your monitor.